Years published: 2005, 2012, 2015, 2018, 2023

 Abetalipoproteinemia is a rare inherited disorder affecting fat absorption by the intestine and mobilization by the liver.
 Inability to absorb fat results in deficiencies of lipids and various essential vitamins.
-Affected individuals experience progressive neurological deterioration, muscle weakness, difficulty walking, and blood abnormalities including a condition in which the red blood cells are malformed (acanthocytosis) resulting in low levels of circulating red blood cells (anemia).
+Affected individuals experience progressive neurological deterioration, muscle weakness, difficulty walking and blood abnormalities including a condition in which the red blood cells are malformed (acanthocytosis) resulting in low levels of circulating red blood cells (anemia).
 Affected individuals may also develop degeneration of the retina of the eyes potentially resulting in loss of vision, a condition known as retinitis pigmentosa.
-Abetalipoproteinemia is inherited as an autosomal recessive trait and is caused by mutations in the microsomal triglyceride transfer protein (MTTP) gene.
+Abetalipoproteinemia is inherited in an autosomal recessive pattern and is caused by changes (mutations or variants) in the microsomal triglyceride transfer protein (MTTP) gene.

 Abetalipoproteinemia was first reported in the medical literature by doctors Bassen and Kornzweig in 1950 and is also known as Bassen-Kornzweig syndrome.
 The disorder is sometimes classified as a neuroacanthocytosis syndrome, which refers to a group of disorders characterized by spiky or burr-shaped red blood cells (acanthocytosis) and neurological disorders, especially movement disorders.

 Individuals with abetalipoproteinemia may experience a wide variety of symptoms affecting various parts of the body including the gastrointestinal tract, neurological system, eyes and blood.

 Affected infants often present with symptoms relating to gastrointestinal disease, which occur secondary to poor fat absorption.
-Such symptoms include pale, bulky foul-smelling stools (steatorrhea), diarrhea, vomiting, and swelling (distension) of the abdomen.
+Such symptoms include pale, bulky foul-smelling stools (steatorrhea), diarrhea, vomiting and swelling (distension) of the abdomen.
 Affected infants often fail to gain weight and grow at the expected rate (failure to thrive).
 These symptoms result from poor absorption of fat from the diet.
 In addition to poor fat absorption, fat-soluble vitamins such as vitamins A, E, and K are also poorly absorbed potentially resulting in fat-soluble vitamin deficiency.
-Further, patients do not have any apoB-containing lipoproteins in their plasma, and consequently they have very low levels of triglycerides, cholesterol and phospholipids.
-Thus, lipids and fat soluble vitamins are inadequately transported throughout the blood stream.
+Further, patients do not have any apoB-containing lipoproteins in their plasma, and consequently they have very low levels of triglycerides, cholesterol, phospholipids and ceramides.
+Thus, lipids and fat-soluble vitamins are inadequately transported throughout the blood stream.
 Some patients may also have reduced non-apoB-containing lipoproteins (high density lipoproteins) or apoA1 levels in their plasma.